andloh/blog.loholt.io/content/posts/sops/index.md

   ```bash
   sops -d mysecret.yaml
   ```
-- If you want do decrypt your secret _and_ test/verify it against the cluster at the same time:
+- If you want to decrypt your secret _and_ test/verify it against the cluster at the same time:
   ```bash
   sops -d mysecret.yaml | k diff -f -
   ```